Azure-Samples/azure-search-java-samples/quickstart/README.md

 ## Setup

 1. Clone or download this sample repository.
-1. Follow the steps in the article [Create an Azure Search service in the portal](https://docs.microsoft.com/azure/search/search-create-service-portal) to create and configure an Azure Search service that uses the "hotels" sample data.
+1. Follow the steps in the article [Create a search service in the portal](https://docs.microsoft.com/azure/search/search-create-service-portal) to create and configure a search service that uses the "hotels" sample data.
 1. Open project in IDE:
     * In VSCode:
         1. Open folder containing `pom.xml`